 Will a non-compete, non-solicitation, or non-circumvention provision be included in the agreement?

 There may be many more issues to consider, depending upon the complexity of the shareholders’ arrangement.
 A well-drafted shareholders’ agreement can enable the owners to avoid the disruption of personal circumstances, protect the minority and the majority owners from each other, and set forth a number of pre-determined processes to handle the occurrence of certain situations.
 Shareholders may find the existence of a shareholders’ agreement provides for more efficient operations and a more predictable operation.

 If you are starting a business, you will probably have employees.
 This checklist discusses several issues for emerging growth companies to consider when hiring employees.
-If you are hiring that first employee, consider these issues: Does your company use an offer letter to offer employment? o Position/title …Details
+When you’re prepping to hire that first employee, consider these issues: Does your company use an offer letter to offer employment?
+Position/title Pay Part-time/full time Reporting responsibility Responsibilities Conditions for…Details

 Thinking of starting a corporation?
 This checklist gives you several issues to think about as you launch your new entity.
 A corporation exists because a state grants the entity a charter to exist following the filing of Articles of Incorporation (or in the case of Delaware a Certificate of Incorporation).
 For example, the Virginia Code…Details

 Thinking of starting a limited liability company?
 This checklist gives you several issues to think about as you launch your new entity.
 The limited liability company entity form resembles in many aspects a partnership – both in the way it is likely going to be taxed and in the nature of the documents required to…Details